 As we’ve mentioned, a liquidity pool is a bunch of funds deposited into a smart contract by liquidity providers.
 When you’re executing a trade on an AMM, you don’t have a counterparty in the traditional sense.
 Instead, you’re executing the trade against the liquidity in the liquidity pool.
 For the buyer to buy, there doesn’t need to be a seller at that particular moment, only sufficient liquidity in the pool.

 When you’re buying the latest food coin on Uniswap, there isn’t a seller on the other side in the traditional sense.
 Instead, your activity is managed by the algorithm that governs what happens in the pool.
 In addition, pricing is also determined by this algorithm based on the trades that happen in the pool.
-If you’d like to get a deeper dive into how this works, read our AMM article.

 Of course, the liquidity has to come from somewhere, and anyone can be a liquidity provider, so they could be viewed as your counterparty in some sense.
 But, it’s not the same as in the case of the order book model, as you’re interacting with the contract that governs the pool.